-Dr. Simón’s main interest is the study of human embryo implantation, a mechanism that is crucial for the continuity of our species but that is also inefficient, often resulting in infertility.
+Dr. Simón’s primary interest is the study of human embryo implantation, a mechanism that is crucial for the continuity of our species yet also inefficient, often resulting in infertility.

 Carlos Simón MD, Ph.D.